UJT-Team/Nazo/README.md

 If you reach the
 **real**
-end,tell me on Luogu,My ID is 197881.

-And you can also Email me on "ZichaoXiang@outlook.com",if you want to show your name(Not necessarily the real name.)
+end,tell me on Luogu,My ID is 197881(if you want to show your name,Not necessarily the real name.)

 Enjoy It!